how to improve cash flow with factoring

 4. Improving your Credit Rating

-Since factoring invoices gives you more predictable, steady cash flow, you can pay your bills on time or pay down debt more quickly, which can help to improve your business credit score and may help you improve your personal credit score as well.
+Since factoring invoices gives you a more predictable, steady cash flow, you can pay your bills on time or pay down debt more quickly, which can help to improve your business credit score and may help you improve your personal credit score as well.

 5. Reducing Unnecessary Expenses

 If you are forced to wait for customers to pay invoices before you can pay your own bills or creditors, you may also incur late fees and additional interest charges.
-Factoring invoices so that you have the money needed to pay your bills, loan payments and other expenses on time means that you won’t incur unnecessary late fees and interest.
+Factoring invoices so that you have the money needed to pay your bills, loan payments, and other expenses on time means that you won’t incur unnecessary late fees and interest.

 6. Giving You Access to More Business Growth Resources